randy3k/SendCode/README.md

 - In the Install Package window start typing `SendCode` and select the option when it pops up.
 - SendCode should then be installed.

-If you are using Linux, we need to have [xdotool](http://www.semicomplete.com/projects/xdotool/) installed.
+If you are using Linux, we might need to install [xdotool](http://www.semicomplete.com/projects/xdotool/) to use some features.
 Ubuntu users can use
 ```
 sudo apt-get install xdotool
 ```